 Since the concept of RTI was a relatively new paradigm in public education, data was limited on its efficacy.
 NCLB and IDEA targeted the problem of over-identification of students with disabilities, but available instructional strategies were largely ineffective for accelerating learning and supporting students with mastery of grade level standards (USDE, 2001; 2004).
 The concept of RTI emerged as a response to these problems.
 An intervention process was required as part of general education in order to support students in general education.
-IDEA included emphasis on the requirement for evidence-based intervention practices through an RTI process to address the increasing number of students identified with the high incidence special education disability categories of speech impairment and learning disability (National Center for Education Statistics, 2004).
+IDEA included emphasis on the requirement for evidence-based intervention practices through an RTI process to address the increasing number of students identified with the high incidence special education Statistics, 2004).
 NCLB raised a critical question among teachers and SLPs as to whether all of the students identified with a disability were truly disabled or whether these students simply had not been taught with high quality, evidenced-based instruction.